tmesaglio/duck-river-biodiversity-survey/content/results/_index.md

 Crustaceans - 10 species.
 Six terrestrial species (4 woodlice and 2 amphipods) and four aquatic species (1 copepod, 2 ostracods and 1 water flea).

-Myriapods - 14 species
+Myriapods - 14 species.
+Six centipedes, 5 millipedes and 1 pseudocentipede (unidentified scutigerellid).

-Entognathans - 12 species
+Entognathans - 12 species.
+Eleven springtails and 1 dipluran (unidentified Rhabdura).

-Insects - 941 species
+Insects - 941 species.
+Spread across 25 major groups (mostly equivalent to orders), with moths (198 species), flies (167 species) and beetles (165 species) the most diverse.

-Slime moulds - 3 species
+Slime moulds - 3 species.
+One unidentifiable beyond class (Myxomycetes), along with *Arcyria obvelata* and *Tubifera ferruginosa*.

-Cyanobacteria - 2 species
+Cyanobacteria - 2 species.
+One found growing on wetm hard-packed clay along the creek banks, and one growing on the surface of sewage overflow.

-Fungi - 113 species
+Fungi - 113 species.
+Spread across 15 groups based on fruiting body morphology.